-Citrix updated its XenMobile platform this week with new end-user capabilities, but it falls short of an ambitious goal that was set for Worx apps when the product launched this past spring.
+Citrix updated its XenMobile platform this week with new end-user capabilities, but it falls short of an ambitious goal that was set for Worx apps when the product launched

 This is the first update for the XenMobile platform since June, according to Citrix.
 It will be available for current customers to download in early November.

 When XenMobile launched in May, Citrix wanted it to be as easy as possible for independent software vendors (ISVs) to make their apps wrapped and managed by XenMobile as Worx apps.